 Early in 1939, as was done everywhere else, several German physicists called to the attention of the military and of other authorities the possibility of making a superexplosive as a result of the discovery of uranium fission.
 A group of physicists met and formed the Uranium Society (Uran Verein).
 This was originally an informal group, exchanging information among each other, but keeping such information from outsiders.
 German nuclear physicists proceeded with their reseach independently.
 Army Ordnance had a scientific group under a second-rate physicist, Schumann, which started work on this problem.
-The best-qualified groups were the Kaiser-Wilhelm Institute for Physics in Berlin, under Heisenberg, and the physics section of the KWI for Medical Research in Heidelberg, under Bothe.
+The best-qualified groups were the Kaiser-Wil-helm Institute for Physics in Berlin, under Heisenberg, and the physics section of the KWI for Medical Research in Heidelberg, under Bothe.
 Bothe, as well as Heisenberg, made a survey trip through the United States of America in the summer of 1939, just before the war started, obviously to find out what our plans were for the uranium bomb.
 When the war broke out, scientists in Germany were immediately drafted into the Army, but a short while later the key men were deferred and returned to the Army, but a short while later the key men were deferred and returned to their laboratories.
-However, the bulk of the lesser academic scientists remained in the field (where several were killed in action), until about two or three years later when the military authorities finally agreed to release them for war work.
+However, the bulk of the lesser academic scientists remained in the field (where several were killed in action), until about two or three years later when the military authorities finally agreed to release them for war work

-At the beginning of the war, each academic research group had to find its own sponsor.
-The German Air Forces had the best and most liberal set-up for research, and some nuclear physicists were fortunate enough to get support from them.
-A private scientist, Baron von Ardenne, a clever technician and businessman, got the Minister of Post and Telegraph, Ohnesorge, interested in his research.
-Ohnesorge was near to Hitler and kept the Frehrer informed about the importance of the project.
-For awhile, Von Ardenne was considered by the German authorities to be the expert on the uranium problem, much to the dismay of the really competent scientists.
+At the beginning of the war, each academic research group had to find its own At the beginning of the war, each academic research group had to find its own sponsor.
+The German Air Forces had the best and most liberal set-up for re-search, and some nuclear physicists were fortunate enough to get support from them.
+A private scientist, Baron von Ardenne, a clever technician and busi-nessman, got the Minister of Post and Telegraph.
+Ohnesorge, interested in his research.
+Ohnesorge was near to Hitler and kept the Fuehrer informed about the importance of the nroject.
+For awhile, Von Ardenne was considered by the German authorities to be the expert on the uranium problem, much to the dis-may of the really competent scientists.
 The various groups worked in competition with each other.
-The sabotage and bombing of the Norwegian heavy water plant had cut their supply so that it was barely enough for one group to make important experiments.
-As a resulf, disagreements arose concerning its use.
+The sabotage and bombing of the Norwegian heavy water plant had cut their supply so that it was harely enough for one group to make important experiments.
+As a result, disagreements arose concerning its use.